austinreadhoff/rolladex/project.md

 ## Backlog, low-priority items, and Stray Thoughts, in no particular order
 - Show a count of how many spells are currently prepared
-- Spell catalog filter out already added spells
+- Spell catalog mark already added spells
 - fancybar math (like roll20) - how UI?
 - Rethink spellbook UI for viewing descrptions
 - pf2e has been ignored since 0.3.1,  Update and bring up to speed with improvements